Awty-Hackclub/Alexia/README.md

 # Alexia

 A project involving arduino and a python webhook client.
+(Submission for 2020 BotHacks hackathon)